Akeen11/Nutshell/README.md

 ![alt text](https://github.com/Rightenous-Ravens/Nutshell/blob/master/blueNutshell5.png)
 # Hello And Welcome To Nutshell!

-With this app you may create tasks that you have to do, show links to articles and comment on them, submit events that are happening, and ...
+With this app you may create tasks that you have to do, show links to articles and comment on them, and submit events that are happening.
 Let's get started!

 ## Launching The App
 To launch the app simply bring up the login page and create an account.
 Once you create an account you can go ahead and log into your page.
 Here you will see your profile.
-From here you may create an event, create a task to do, create and link to an article, and ...
+From here you may create an event, create a task to do, and create and link to an article.

 ## Events
 To create an event, simply enter the title of what you would like to call the event, enter a location, specify the date, and save the event.